Follow us

 Until 31.12.2016

-Facilities containing less than 3 kg of fluorinated greenhouse gases or hermetically sealed facilities containing less than 6 kg of fluorinated greenhouse gases are not subject to leak testing.
+Installations containing less than 3 kg of fluorinated greenhouse gases or hermetically sealed installations containing less than 6 kg of fluorinated greenhouse gases are not subject to a leak test.

-All plants with a CO2 equivalent greater than 5 t and less than 50 t must be tested for leaks once every 12 months (obligation of the operator).
+All systems with a CO2 equivalent of more than 5 tonnes and less than 50 tonnes must be checked for leaks once every 12 months (operator obligation).

-The use of refrigerants with GWP greater than 2500 is prohibited in systems with cryogenic temperatures greater than -50 °C. In systems with a cryogenic temperature of less than -50 °C, these refrigerants may still be
+The use of refrigerants with a GWP greater than 2500 will be prohibited in systems with a minimum temperature greater than -50 °C. In systems with a low temperature of less than -50 °C, these refrigerants may continue to be used.

 Validity

 The F-Gas Regulation is valid in all countries of the European Union.
-All equipment sold in this region must comply with the applicable regulations.
+All appliances sold in this region must fulfil the applicable regulations.

-The regulation aims to limit the global temperature increase to 2 °C in order to avoid undesirable climate impacts.
+The regulation aims to limit the global temperature rise to 2 °C in order to avoid undesirable climate effects.
 CO2 emissions in industry are to be reduced by up to 73% by 2030 compared to 1990 levels.
-To achieve the target, the estimated CO2 equivalent of 104 million tons in 2030 must be reduced to about 35 million tons.
+In order to achieve the target, the estimated CO2 equivalent of 104 million tonnes in 2030 must be reduced to approx. 35 million tonnes.

 FAQ on the F-Gas Regulation